FREQUENTLY ASKED QUESTIONS

 WHAT IS A FIELD MEMBERSHIP?

-A field membership will vary from field to field.
 Our membership is based on $15.00 per month or $180.00 per year.
-Members do not pay a field fee or for air.
+Members do not pay a field fee and get all day air on regular walk on days.